 - (1) Doctoral study programmes are, in accordance with Section 47 of the Act, aimed at scientific research and independent scientific and research, development and innovation, artistic or other creative activity ("creative activity") in research or development, or at independent theoretical and creative activity in art. - (2) The study is carried out at training centres of doctoral study programmes, which are departments and institutes of faculties, and at workplaces of legal entities engaged in educational and creative activities with which the University has concluded an agreement on mutual cooperation in the implementation of the doctoral study programme.
 The agreement is concluded by the Rector on the proposal of the Dean. - (3) The doctoral study programme may be implemented as a joint doctoral study programme by an agreement between the participating legal entities in accordance with the accreditation decision.
 The agreement is concluded by the Rector on behalf of the University.
-More detailed conditions for the implementation of the joint doctoral study programme are set in the Directive issued by the faculty. - (4) The study of a doctoral study programme student ("PhD student") is conducted under the guidance of the PhD student's supervisor ("supervisor") according to the individual study plan. - (5) The individual study plan and its possible modifications and changes are prepared in collaboration with the PhD student by the supervisor, who submits it to the Subject Advisory Board for approval.
+More detailed conditions for the implementation of the joint doctoral study programme are set in the Directive issued by the faculty. - (4) The study of a doctoral study programme student ("PhD student") is conducted under the guidance of the PhD student's supervisor ("supervisor") according to the individual study plan.

+- (5) The individual study plan and its possible modifications and changes are prepared in collaboration with the PhD student by the supervisor, who submits it to the Subject Advisory Board for approval.
 The individual study plan also determines in particular: - a) the topic of the dissertation, which can be specified during the study, - b) research activities of the PhD student, - c) pedagogical work of the PhD student, - d) plan of exchange scholarships in the Czech Republic and abroad, - e) study time schedule, - f) selected courses. - (6) Recommended methods of teaching are lectures, seminars, colloquiums, individual consultations and controlled self-study with consultations. - (7) The maximum total length of study in one doctoral study programme, regardless of the form of study, may not exceed 7 years.
-If during this time the PhD student fails to complete his/her study with a successful defence, his/her study shall be terminated under Section 56, Subsection 1, Clause b) of the Act.
+The total period of study shall also include the period of study interruption.
+The total period of study shall not include the recognized period of parenthood as defined according to Section 21, Subsection 1, Clause f) of the Act and the period of study interruption.2 If the PhD student fails to complete the study with a successful defence in the total period of study, his/her study shall be terminated according to Section 56, Subsection 1, Clause b) of the Act.
+For reasons worthy of special consideration, the Dean may, at the student's written request, grant an exception to the provisions of this paragraph to the student.